Linux & Windows maintenance

 Virtual Box will run on Windows or Linux and run either of those and other operating systems.

-You will need to run Windows without licencing it, if installed on a virtual machine.
+If Windows is installed on a virtual machine, you will need to run it without licencing it.
 This is because Windows will not let you authenticate a copy running in a Virtual Box.
 Windows 7 or higher runs unauthorised fine but without some minor features and decoration.

 https://www.virtualbox.org/

-Earlier versions 4.x of virtual box could not run a virtual machine on a Windows partition from Linux.
-I do not know if this restriction still applies?
-But you would expect it to be risky switching a profile between different versions of VirtualBox on different operating systems on the PC, in any case.
+Earlier versions 4.x of VirtualBox could not run a virtual machine on a Windows partition from Linux.
+I do not know if this restriction still applies, but you would expect it to be risky to switch a profile between different versions of VirtualBox on different operating systems on the PC, in any case.

 Linux Distributions usually can be run from a memory stickUbuntu and distributions based on it such as Mint works for example, but the swap partition should not be fitted and enabled on a memory stick, or a flash drive.
 An operating system running on a memory stick will ware-out it out, but that can be partially mitigated by not having a swap partition on the memory stick.
 Another Debian based distro, Linux Lite, for example, works well on a memory stick and the file manager gives you root user access to a directory if you require that allowing copying and creating a backup to another Linux for example.